Getty Images

 How to choose the right version of SharePoint

-Before organizations purchase a version of SharePoint, they should consider key factors.
-These factors include customization and compliance needs, budget and preexisting infrastructure investments.
+Before organizations choose a version of SharePoint, they should consider key factors, including customizations, compliance needs, budgets and preexisting infrastructure investments.

 SharePoint 2019 or later can help organizations that fit the following criteria:

-• plan to use existing IT infrastructure investments; and
+• Plan to use existing IT infrastructure investments.

-SharePoint Online may help organizations that fit the following criteria:
+SharePoint Online might help organizations that fit the following criteria:

-• plan to bundle SharePoint software with other Microsoft 365 subscriptions;
+• Plan to bundle SharePoint software with other Microsoft 365 apps.

-• need access to the latest features as soon as Microsoft releases them; and
+• Need access to the latest features as soon as Microsoft releases them.

-Organizations can pick one version, SharePoint 2019 or SharePoint Online, but they can also go the hybrid route.
+Organizations can pick either SharePoint 2019 or SharePoint Online, but they can also go the hybrid route.
 A hybrid approach offers the benefits of on-premises SharePoint along with SharePoint Online and Microsoft 365 services.
+It also offers organizations more time to plan their transition away from SharePoint 2019 before its extended support ends in 2026.

 Next Steps